FlexTape13/flextape13.github.io/tutorial.md

- Skin Colonization
+ Skin Colonisation

-Human skin is the primary site of MRSA colonization.
+Human skin is the primary site of MRSA colonisation.
 Individuals may carry MRSA on the skin or in the nasal passages without showing symptoms of infection.

 Transmission occurs through:
 - Direct skin-to-skin contact